mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - `uintptr`\
   This type can hold any kind of pointer.
 - `rune`\
-  This is an alias for int32.
+  This is an alias for `int32`.
   It is used for unicode characters that range in size from 1 to 4 bytes.
   Literal values of this type are surrounded by single quotes.
 - `string`\
   This is a sequence of 8-bit bytes, not Unicode characters.
-  This type is described in detail in the
-  "Go Syntax" article earlier in the series.
+  However, the bytes are often used to represent Unicode characters.

 Non-basic types include aggregate, reference, and interface types.
 Aggregate types include arrays and structs.